 German Cultural History I

-The civilization of Germany and German-speaking areas with emphasis on the social, artistic, philosophical, and literary aspects.
+The civilization of Germany and German-speaking areas with emphasis on the social, artistic, philosophical, and literary aspects up to 1890.
 May be offered as Writing Intensive.
 Recommended: GER 202.

 German Cultural History II